torvalds/linux/Documentation/arch/x86/pti.rst

 each CPU's copy of the area a compile-time-fixed virtual address.

-For new userspace mappings, the kernel makes the entries in its page tables like normal.
+For new userspace mappings, the kernel makes the entries in its page tables like analrmal.
 The only difference is when the kernel makes entries in the top (PGD) level.
 In addition to setting the entry in the main kernel PGD, a copy of the entry is made in the userspace page tables' PGD.